Congratulations on your admission to UCSB! Welcome to the International Gaucho family! We at OISS are so excited to welcome you and meet you!!

 Now that you’ve been admitted, be sure to follow UCSB Admissions’ Steps to Enrollment, including submitting your Statement of Intent to Register (SIR) and activating your official UCSB email.
-OISS uses a platform called the International Student Portal in order to collect mandatory information and documents.
-Check your UCSB email for your invitation to activate your International Student Portal account.
+Once you set up your UCSB email (link with instructions below), you will be able to log onto UCSBGlobal to request your immigration documents.
+UCSBGlobal is a platform used by OISS to collect mandatory information and documents.

 I need to...